 - Fiscal Officers to manage post-award administration

-- Handouts and exhibits at our annual Scientific Sessions and various other conferences
+- Handouts and exhibits at AHA and other organizations’ conferences

 - Notices in association and professional journals

-- Promotion by affiliates and by word of mouth
+- Promotion by regional office staff and volunteers and by word of mouth

 - Monthly publication of the Research Insider

-Interested researchers should first review policies governing all AHA research awards and program descriptions for eligibility requirements and restrictions.
+Interested researchers should first review policies governing all AHA research awards and program descriptions for eligibility re

-To be considered, a research project must be structured according to the scientific method.
-This implies that the researcher has formed a hypothesis and developed methods to test the hypothesis.
-It further implies that the researcher will acquire evidence to support or reject the hypothesis and publish the results.
+To be considered, a research proposal must be structured according to the scientific method.
+This implies that the principal investigator has formed a hypothesis and developed methods to test the hypothesis.
+It further implies that the investigator will acquire evidence to support or reject the hypothesis and publish the results.

-Committee partners who have a conflict of interest, such as those who have a professional or personal relationship with an applicant or those who work at the same institution
+When a committee member has a conflict of interest, such as a professional or personal relationship with an applicant or those who work at the same institution

-- Their access to the system and to conversation is blocked during virtual meetings.
-A partner who is in conflict cannot view the application and therefore cannot give it a score.
+- Their access to the system and the conversation are blocked during virtual meetings.

 The AHA Research Committee approves funding allocations.
 After proposals are reviewed and scored, rank-ordered lists from each study section are inter-digitated into one rank-ordered list.
-The Funding Subcommittee of the AHA Research Committee allocates funds across the various programs to achieve the committee’s pre-determined goals for balancing the available funds.
-Applications are funded according to their rank order to ensure that the most promising and meritorious are supported.
-All award recommendations of the research committees are subject to approval by the appropriate affiliate or national board of directors.
+The Funding Subcommittee of the AHA Research Committee allocates funds across the various programs to achieve the Association’s pre-determined goals for balancing available funds.
+Proposals are funded according to their rank order to ensure that the most promising and meritorious are supported.

-Awardees who receive funding for the same project from another source (such as the National Institutes of Health) must choose between that award and the American Heart Association award.
+Awardees who receive overlapping funding for the same project from another source (such as the National Institutes of Health) must choose between awards.

-The American Heart Association staff and research committee volunteers monitor the progress of awards, which may last one to five years, depending on the program.
-This management includes responding to requests for changes to the project, such as re-budgeting project personnel changes.
+American Heart Association awards staff, in consultation with research volunteers, monitor the award progress, which may last one to five years, depending on the program.
+They process change requests, such as re-budgeting project personnel changes.
 Each year the principal investigator submits a report of scientific progress.
 The institution’s fiscal officer submits an expenditures report documenting how the association’s funding was spent.
 Expenditure reports are audited by AHA staff.

-During the period for which the award is funded, the investigator conducts research according to the plan outlined in the research application.
-The researcher usually publishes articles in scientific journals or makes presentations at scientific meetings describing the results of his or her research.
+During the period for which the award is funded, the investigator conducts research according to the plan outlined in the research proposal.
+The awardee usually publishes articles in scientific journals or makes presentations at scientific meetings describing the results of the research.

 At the end of the award, principal investigators are asked to complete a survey documenting their career progress and productivity during the American Heart Association award.
 Measures include academic promotion, additional funding obtained and publications produced.